 We know that electrons in an atom orbit the nucleus consisting of neutrons and protons.
-The electrons are bonded by the nucleus by a force of attraction.
+The nucleus bonds the electrons by a force of attraction.

-So, when a beam of charged particle is focused towards the metal surface then they (electrons or ions) transfer their kinetic energy to the electrons that are bonded together and thus the electrons get free.
+So, when a beam of charged particles is focused towards the metal surface, then they (electrons or ions) transfer their kinetic energy to the electrons that are bonded together.
+Thus, the electrons get free.
 These electrons that get freed by the action of primary electrons are known as secondary electrons.

-Once the electrons are freed by the action of the applied electron beam then this causes the generation of current.
-This current is known as the secondary emission current.
+Once the electrons are freed by the action of the applied electron beam, then this causes the generation of current.
+This current is what we call the secondary emission current.

 Now let us understand this phenomenon in a detailed manner.

 The reason for the existence of this surface barrier is the electrostatic force of attraction existing between the nucleus and free electrons.
-But when a beam of electrons strikes the surface of metal then the incoming electron beam transfers its kinetic energy to the electrons present on the surface of the metal.
-By gaining sufficient kinetic energy, the electrons overcome the barrier potential and get emitted from the surface of the metal.
+But when a beam of electrons strikes the surface of the metal, then the incoming electron beam transfers its kinetic energy to the electrons present on the surface of the metal.
+Further, by gaining sufficient kinetic energy, the electrons overcome the barrier potential.
+Hence, they get emitted from the surface of the metal.

 Factors affecting Secondary Electron Emission